How to be a member in good standing

 • Unforeseen after-hours required payments.

-• Provide documentation backup as quickly as possible, generally within two weeks, at latest within one month of the transaction.
+• Provide documentation backup as quickly as possible.
+We generally ask that members provide documentation within two weeks, and at latest within one month of the transaction.

-• Ensure that creditor-approved repayment plans are in place and followed relative to outstanding debt or other liabilities that are outside of a regular operating nature.
+• Stay up-to-date on payments.
+Ensure that creditor-approved repayment plans are in place and followed relative to outstanding debt or other liabilities that are outside of a regular operating nature.

-• Understand your budget and use it as a planning tool, by participating with ArtsPool staff in budget planning and maintenance, communicating significant changes in advance or as quickly as possible, and securing appropriate Board approvals, with confirmation minutes provided to ArtsPool.
+• Understand your budget and use it as a planning tool.
+Participate budget planning and maintenance with your ArtsPool team, communicate significant changes in advance or as quickly as possible, and secure appropriate Board approvals, with confirmation minutes provided to ArtsPool.

-• Provide ArtsPool-generated financial reports to your board minimally on an annual basis.
-Better yet: send them ArtsPool-generated quarterly reports.
+• Provide ArtsPool-generated financial reports to your board.
+At a minimum you should do this on an annual basis, but our recommendation is to send send them ArtsPool-generated quarterly reports.

 • Participate in a timely fashion with your audit, partnering with ArtsPool as necessary to retrieve information/documentation, and completing your audit with a maximum of one extension.

-• Reviews employee I-9 documentation and confirm review in online system.
+• Review employee I-9 documentation and confirm review in the online workforce systems.

 • Do not pay (or ask ArtsPool to pay) any worker who does not have paperwork in place.